Faculty-Led: Italian Renaissance - 10 Days

 Enjoy your breakfast as you prepare to bid farewell to Florence.

-You'll enjoy a half day of exploring Ancient Rome with a professional and knowledgeable guide.
+Once you arrive in Rome, you’ll drop your luggage and enjoy a half day of exploring Ancient Rome with a professional guide.

 You will see the Roman Coliseum, the largest amphitheater in the world.
 Emperor Vespasian began construction in 70 AD and it was finished in 80 AD by his son, Titus.
 Emperor Domitian (81-96) made further modifications.
 These three emperors are known as the Flavian dynasty and the Coliseum is also known as the Flavian amphitheater and is one of the greatest works of Roman engineering and architecture that the world still enjoys today.
 Crowds between 50,000 and 80,000, and even the emperor himself, attended gladiatorial contests, animal hunts, mock sea skirmishes, mythological dramas and famous battles.
 You'll continue on to the Roman Forum, the epicenter of the Roman Empire and the heart of public life.
 You'll see the remnants of Roman public buildings and squares where parades, elections and commerce took place.